COST GUIDES

 As we've touched upon, a tradesperson's prices can vary due to several different factors:

-We recommend always getting at least three quotes from tradespeople so you can be sure you're getting a fair and competitive price for the work.
+We recommend always getting a selection of quotes from tradespeople in your area so you can be sure you're getting a fair and competitive price for the work.

 Compare those quotes like-for-like and ensure you understand what's included.
 If you're at all unsure, ask your tradesperson for clarity before you hire.